NinjaInShade/pod-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
+- Receive an error message when the form is submitted if:
+  - The `Email address` field is empty should show "Oops!
+Please add your email"
+  - The email is not formatted correctly should show "Oops!
+Please check your email"

 ### Screenshot